baransu/mini-repl/README.md

 Miniamal REPL written in C

 ## Building
-Available Makefile with `make start` which build ussing `gcc` on macOS nad Linux
+Available Makefile with `make start` which builds using `gcc` on macOS nad Linux

 ```bash
 make start